World Inequality Database: World Inequality Report, 2018

 Quartz cited the report, "[S]ince 1980 the top 0.1% have captured as much income growth as the entire bottom half of world's (adult) population.
 And for the group of people in between the bottom 50% and top 1%—mostly the lower- and middle-income groups in North America and Europe—income growth has been either sluggish or flat."
 The WIR 2018 shows that, "The gap between rich and poor has increased in nearly every region in the world over the past few decades."
 Since "1980, income inequality has increased rapidly in North America and Asia, increased more moderately in Europe, and stabilized at very high levels in the Middle East, Africa, and Brazil."

+History

+Pioneers of income inequality studies include Simon Kuznets' 1953 study, and A. B. Atkinson and Alan Harrison's 1978 study.
+In 1953 Kuznet co-edited Shares of Upper Income Groups in Savings.
+Kuznet, an American economist, statistician, demographer, economic historian, and winner of the 1971 Nobel Memorial Prize in Economic Sciences, identified the historical series of economic movements such as "Kuznets swing", in the economy cycles.

 Media coverage

 Within days of its December 14, 2017, publication online, the report was featured in articles in the New York Times, The Guardian, Quartz, Financial Times, the India Times, and Associated Press via ABC News.

 In the interview with Quartz, Piketty warned of the impediments to getting "a comprehensive picture of wealth", such as tax havens.
 Piketty observed that "there are financial and political forces that have a vested interest in keeping this information secret," noting the "paradox of today's globalized economy" where "we are supposed to be in the era of big data and transparency, and we see that we still don't have access to all the data sources we would need."